radiorabe/systemd-axia-alsa/README.md

 SysV-style init script (`axiad`) and an auto-generated systemd service unit wrapper (`axiad.service`).
-Apart from being only a wrapper around the SysV-style init script, everything is bundled into one script (module loading, device node creation and the start of the three daemons), furthermore the daemons will all be started with _root_ privileges.
+Apart from being only a wrapper around the SysV-style init script, everything is bundled into one script (module loading, device node creation and the start of the three daemons).
+Furthermore the daemons will all be started with _root_ privileges and the startup options are hard coded into the init script.

 These were the reasons and main motivations for re-creating the service start up in a more modern and flexible fashion.

 ## Features
-* Dedicated systemd services (no SysV wrapper)
+* Dedicated systemd services (no SysV wrapper) with configurable startup options.
 * One systemd service unit per service
   * [`axialwrd.service`](systemd/axialwrd.service) - Axia Livewire Routing
     Daemon